sohaibafifi/dotfiles/README.markdown

     [user@hostname:~/gitrepo](git:master?){1}<127>$

 This is all managed within the `prompt` function.
-Some of the Git stuff was adapted from @necolas' [superb dotfiles][19].
+Some of the Git stuff was adapted from @necolas’ [superb dotfiles][19].

-When I use any other Bourne-compatible shell, I'm generally happy to accept its defaults for interactive behavior.
+When I use any other Bourne-compatible shell, I’m generally happy to accept its defaults for interactive behavior.

 Mutt